The Great British Bake Off 2020 line-up - contestants revealed

 The Great British Bake Off 2020 line-up – contestants revealed

-From a radiographer to a music teacher, here's this year's baking dozen!
+From a pantomime producer to a pharmacy dispenser, here's this year's baking dozen!

-Get your oven mitts ready – the new series of The Great British Bake Off is almost here as the 11th series starts on Channel 4 on September 22nd.
+The tent is up, and the ovens are getting warmed up with the return of the The Great British Bake Off.

-That means it’s time for us to get acquainted with our baker’s dozen.
+The 11th series kicked off on September 22nd, with The Great British Bake Off judges and hosts introducing us to 12 new bakers.

 Read on for all you need to know about the Great British Bake Off 2020 contestants.